Note: Yes, we are currently accepting volunteers.

 - Can eat food produced from the farm for free, but anything beyond that must be purchased from local markets or neighboring farm.
 We usually do a weekly community produce order to make it easy.
 Volunteers should expect to spend between $20 and $80 per week on food, but that depends on their personal tastes and spending habits.

 - Work in a group on most days, though you will have the opportunity for solitary tasks if you desire.

-- Receive a set list of tasks to do (on the Trello task management app) and instruction on how to do them.
+- Receive a set list of tasks, feel free to clear them off the list, (on the Trello task management app) including instruction on how to do them.
 We regularly have group activities and encourage people to work together.

 - Receive a curated list of training videos regarding the permaculture techniques we use here.
-In addition to the videos, you receive hands-on instruction.
+In addition to the videos, you receive hands-on instructions.

-- Pay $50/month which includes use of facilities and kitchen, campsite accommodation, and all instruction/workshops
+- Pay $100/month which includes a raised platform with roof for a tent and the usage of facilities and kitchen, , and all instruction/workshops

-- Pay a $100 security deposit, which is returned after your stay (minus the utility payments).
+- Pay a $100 security deposit, which is returned after your stay.
 Note that if you stay for less than a month, $50 of that will be kept as a donation to the community (it is difficult for us to accommodate short-term volunteers due to the training required for various farm tasks.)

 What to Bring